Let’s say it nice and loud for the people in the back:

 Technology has advanced to a level where working remotely is no longer a challenge.
 Organizations working with hundred thousands of remote workers are proving that going remote is the best move for you if you are trying to integrate life and work and want to have a perfect work-life balance.

-It has been proven that transition to remote work benefits the organization in numerous ways.
+It has been proven that the transition to remote work benefits the organization in numerous ways.
 The question still remains is, does it really help a remote employee on a personal level?

 How to start working remotely?